-72 hours is on indiegogo!
+72 hours is on the fundraising website

 At its heart, 72 Hours is a documentary film about a city and its people and a problem.